 We completed our beta pilot program, have concluded our early access program, and have commercially launched the G4.
-We expect shipments to begin in the second quarter of 2022.
+We began recognizing revenue on sales of the G4 in the fourth quarter of 2022.
 We are working to expand the capabilities of the G4 by providing novel kits for targeted applications.
 Any delay or failure by us to successfully develop and release these enhancements could have a substantial adverse effect on our business and results of operations.

-Our planned PX is in the development phase, and is subject to all the risks and uncertainties associated with product development of highly complex and novel life sciences instruments.
+We commenced development of the PX, and it is subject to all the risks and uncertainties associated with product development of highly complex and novel life sciences instruments.
 We have not met a number of technical and performance metrics that we believe will be necessary to achieve prior to commercialization.
-If we do not achieve the required technical specifications and performance metrics for our planned PX or if development work is not performed according to our planned schedule, then we may not be successful in finalizing our planned PX and its commercial launch may be adversely affected, delayed or not occur at all.
-Additionally, our planned PX could be subject to redesign or further improvements, and result in delays in finalizing development and commencing commercialization, after feedback from beta collaborators and KOLs.
-Any delay or failure by us to successfully develop, release, commercialize and maintain the PX could have a substantial adverse effect on our business and results of operations.
+If we do not achieve the required technical specifications and performance metrics for the PX or if development work is delayed, reprioritized, or otherwise not performed according to schedule, then we may not be successful in completing development of the PX and its commercial launch may be adversely affected, delayed or not occur at all.
+Additionally, the PX could be subject to redesign or further improvements, and result in delays in finalizing development and commencing commercialization, after feedback from beta collaborators, collaborators in our early access program, and KOLs.
+Any delay or failure by us to successfully develop, release, commercialize and maintain the PX or other multiomic technologies could have a substantial adverse effect on our business and results of operations.

-If we fail to continue to improve our planned products or, introduce compelling new products, product enhancements or product configurations, our revenue and our prospects could be harmed.
+If we fail to continue to improve our planned products or introduce compelling new products, product enhancements or product configurations, our revenue and our prospects could be harmed.

 Our ability to attract customers and earn revenue will depend in large part on our ability to continue to enhance and improve our products and to introduce compelling new products and product capabilities.
-The success of any enhancements to the G4 or our planned PX, or the introduction of any new products and product capabilities depends on several factors, including timely completion and delivery of such enhancements and products, competitive pricing, adequate quality testing, integration with existing products and technologies, appropriately timed and staged introduction, overall market acceptance and our ability to properly service and maintain these products.
+The success of any enhancements to the G4 or the introduction of any new products and product capabilities depends on several factors, including timely completion and delivery of such enhancements and products, competitive pricing, adequate quality testing, integration with existing products and technologies, appropriately timed and staged introduction, overall market acceptance and our ability to properly manufacture, service and maintain these products.
 Any new products or enhancements that we develop may not be introduced in a timely or cost effective manner, may contain defects, errors, vulnerabilities or bugs, or may not achieve the market acceptance necessary to increase our revenue and improve our operating results.
 Further, if we are unable to successfully develop any new products, enhance the capabilities of our existing products to meet evolving customer requirements and demands, compete with alternative products and technologies, or otherwise gain and maintain market acceptance, our business, results of operations and financial condition could be harmed.